-The program aims of the specialization in Mobile Systems focus on the fundamental concepts of Mobile Computing and wireless technology as well as on the development of software and applications for mobile platforms.
+The programme aims of the specialization in Mobile Systems focus on the fundamental concepts of Mobile Computing and wireless technology as well as on the development of software and applications for mobile platforms.

-Graduates of the MSc program should be able to:
+Graduates of the MSc programme should be able to:

 - hold managerial positions in the ICT industry or government offices;

 - become senior technical developers or administrators in the ICT marketplace;